-Section 22.1.
-The Company shall continue its current practice of providing equipment and supplies to employees and reimbursing employees for approved business expenses incurred in the course of performing work for the Company.
+- Section 22.1.
+The Company shall continue its current practice of providing equipment and supplies to employees and reimbursing employees for approved business expenses incurred in the course of performing work for the Company. - Section 22.2.

-Section 22.2.
 Any employee required to use his/her automobile in the service of the Company shall be compensated for such use at the rate of forty cents (\$0.40) per mile.
 The rate of forty cents (\$0.40) per mile herein provided shall be increased or decreased as the case may be to an amount reflecting the nearest full cent as determined by applying to forty cents (\$0.40) the percentage increase or decrease of the private transportation indexes (average between the Urban Wage Earner's and Clerical Worker's Index and the All-Urban Consumer Index) for the San Francisco-Oakland Metropolitan area for June of each year during the specified term over the same index for the previous year.
 Such increase or decrease, if any, shall become effective the first day of the month following the month during which the index producing such increase or decrease becomes available.
-The mileage reimbursement rate shall not exceed the maximum allowable business mileage reimbursement rate set by the Internal Revenue Service for that period, and shall not be less than the rate provided to non-bargaining unit employees.
+The mileage reimbursement rate shall not exceed the maximum allowable business mileage reimbursement rate set by the Internal Revenue Service for that period, and shall not be less than the rate provided to non-bargaining unit employees. - Section 22.3.

-Section 22.3.
 Employees are expected to exercise reasonable care with equipment (i.e. pagers, ID cards) assigned to them.
-In the event that equipment is damaged or lost due to employee negligence, the Company may require reimbursement from the employee for replacement or repairs.

-Section 22.4.
-In the event of loss or damage of any equipment and/or supplies, the employee is required to report it to his or her immediate supervisor and, if necessary, file the appropriate police and insurance reports, all in a timely manner.

-Section 22.5.
-Each photographer will be paid, per each work day worked where the use of the photographer's private vehicle is driven within the scope and course of his or her employment, the greater of \$20.00 or the reimbursement for actual miles driven in the scope and course of his/her employment; reimbursement will be based on the Company's prevailing mileage reimbursement rate.

-Section 22.6.
-In lieu of reimbursement for business use of personal cell phone, for employees designated by the Editor as being required to be available by pager or cell phone, the Company at its discretion shall either pay \$13.85 each bi-weekly pay period that such availability is required, or provide employees with a Company owned cell phone. [clause to take effect July 1, 2011]
+In the event that equipment is damaged or lost due to employee negligence, the Company may require reimbursement from the employee for replacement or repairs. - Section 22.4.
+In the event of loss or damage of any equipment and/or supplies, the employee is required to report it to his or her immediate supervisor and, if necessary, file the appropriate police and insurance reports, all in a timely manner. - Section 22.5.
+Each photographer will be paid, per each work day worked where the use of the photographer's private vehicle is driven within the scope and course of his or her employment, the greater of \$20.00 or the reimbursement for actual miles driven in the scope and course of his/her employment; reimbursement will be based on the Company's prevailing mileage reimbursement rate. - Section 22.6.
+In lieu of reimbursement for business use of personal cell phone or internet data plan, for employees designated by the Editor as being required to be available by cell phone or to have an internet data plan for their cell phone, the Company shall either pay \$45.00 per month for cell phone and \$15.00 per month for internet data plan, or provide employees with a Company owned cell phone.